-What are the benefits of an M&S loan?
+What are the requirements for an M&S loan?

-All Marks and Spencer loan details are based on information provided on bank.marksandspencer.com data on 15 April 2016
+All Marks & Spencer loan details are based on information provided on bank.marksandspencer.com data as of 4 November 2016.